miral3-beep/uci-gdim31-f25-class-activities-in-class-activities/README.md

 ### W4
 Table 9

-Line 5  declares the member variable float and sets the move speed at 1, line 22 the translation gets the input from the player and in 25 it would move the game object from the translateion sentence.
+Line 5  declares the member variable float and sets the move speed at 1, line 22 the translation gets the input from the player and in 25 it would move the game object from the translation sentence.
+### W5
+1. I asked if vectors are used on 3D surfaces, can they be applied on a 2D surface as well?
+Yes

 ## Open-Source Assets
 ### W1